JonathanC13/TugOfWar/README.md

 ## Description

-The project was more directed and structured.
+The project was more directed and structured by the course.

 -	Implemented the game Tug Of War on a FPGA board using Verilog.
 The board had buttons to interact with the game and change the game's state, which was represented by LEDs on the board.
 -	The testing method used was to test each possible transition for each game state by driving the signals through software and observing the outputs signals from the FPGA.